nicklausbrown/mlrun/mlrun/experimental/README.md

     .private_hub('<some way to connect to private function hub>')

 graph = ml.GraphServer(engine=ml.NuclioFunction(),  # having the graph be a totally separate nuclio function could
-                       mode='async')                # be useful to provide a manager pattern (give info about the full graph at runtime)
-                                                    # allow this to be optional, but it would be great for monitoring
+                       mode='async',                # be useful to provide a manager pattern (give info about the full graph at runtime) tag='pipeline-1234')         # allow this to be optional, but it would be great for monitoring class Preprocessor:
-class Preprocessor:

     def __init__(self, param1):